 The site maintains a formal log dedicated to citizen input and complaints regarding fugitive dust emissions from the Brandywine Site and public roads leading to the site.
 This form was included as part of the Initial CCR Fugitive Dust Control Plan.
-During the reporting period from December 1, 2021 to December 1, 2022, there were no citizen complaints or input provided by citizens received by the Brandywine Site.
+There have been no citizen complaints or input provided by citizens received by the Brandywine Site in 2023 to date.
 As a result, no corrective measures were required to be implemented.